DataSparkAJ/Anime_Character_Quiz/README.md

-# Anime_Character_Quiz
-My first Python project – Anime Character Quiz
+# Anime Character Quiz
+A simple Python quiz that tells you which anime character you are like.

+## How to Run
+1. Install Python
+2. Run the file: python quiz.py